amitsaha/amitsaha.github.io/content/my-own-ping.md

 We now know enough to copy bits and pieces from the `ping` implementation of the [iputils](https://github.com/iputils/iputils) project to transform our above understanding into code.
 The C implementation is in [ping.c](https://github.com/amitsaha/ping/blob/master/ping.c).
-It just sends a single ping and does a blockin read to read the reply.
+It just sends a single ping and does a blocking read to read the reply.
 It has a number of inline comments to help understand what's going on.

+One of the key comments there in is about the use of the ICMP identifier [RFC](http://www.networksorcery.com/enp/rfc/rfc792.txt).
+When use a RAW socket, i.e. `IPPROTO_RAW` as the protocol type, we have to set the ICMP identifier when sending and check if it's the same on receipt of an ICMP reply that whether it is meant for us or not.
+We don't need to do that for `IPPROTOCOL_ICMP` since the Kernel automatically does that for us.

 You can compile it on a Linux system as:

 ```